TwelveIterationMods/CraftingTweaks/README.md

 ```
 dependencies {
-    compile 'crafting-tweaks:CraftingTweaks_1.14.4:10.1.3'
+    compile 'curse.maven:craftingtweaks-233071:3330406'
 }
 ```

-Make sure you enter the correct version number for the Minecraft version you're developing for.
-Check the CurseForge files page to see available versions.
+Make sure you enter the correct file id as version for the Minecraft version you're developing for.
+Check the CurseForge files page to see available files.

 Done!
 Run gradle to update your project and you'll be good to go.